 My family is crazy about mac and cheese cups.
 So, naturally, I am always trying to find new ways to prepare it.
 This recipe features macaroni and cheese in a completely unique way – the pasta is secured into a little muffin-sized bites.

 That’s right – this mac and cheese is made in a mini muffin tins!
 Who knew macaroni and cheese could be so fun?!

-My little one year old absolutely loved these muffin cups and they were easier for him to eat than regular macaroni and cheese recipe.
-I made these in a miniature muffin tins so they would be smaller for him to eat and I think they look cuter that way.
+My little one-year old absolutely loved these muffin cups, and they were easier for him to eat than regular mac and cheese cups recipe.
+I made these in a miniature muffin tins, so they would be smaller for him to eat and I think they look cuter that way.

 Next, you make the easy sauce that holds these cups together.
 First off, I start by melting the butter in a pan over medium heat.

 After that I whisked in some flour to thicken the mixture along with a few spices.
-I like adding a little bit of spice to my macaroni and cheese, but if you like it plain, feel free to omit the spices.
+I like adding a little bit of spice to my mac and cheese cups, but if you like it plain, feel free to omit the spices.

 Whisk the mixture briskly and it will form a thick dough-like substance.
 Then is when you know it’s ready for some milk.